-- 9.1 The principal consideration is the treatment and setting of the original House.
-Key factors are the City Council policy on Development in Garden Ground, Reres Hill Conservation Area Assessment and the Dundee Urban Design Guide. - 9.2 In terms of Local Plan Review Policy 15: Development in Garden Ground, development must comply with each of the following criteria: - a the total footprint of new buildings must not exceed one and half times the footprint of the original main house after any demolition and downtakings and should not detrimentally affect the appearance and character as now exists; - b the final proportion of ground covered by buildings, hard-standings, garages etc must not amount to more than 40% of the original house and garden, including the provision of garages, hardstanding etc for the original house and at least 60% cultivatable garden ground; - c prevailing densities in the area are respected; - d no new building is will be permitted in front of the main elevation of the original house; extensions exceeding 20% of the volume of the original building will only be acceptable if designed in such a way as to appear independent and linked discreetly to the original house, more detailed consideration on this aspect is provided in Section 10; - e prominent frontages and elevations of architectural character on the original house will remain largely intact; and f The need to retain existing trees and landscape features may override the above criteria.
+- 9.1 The principal consideration is the treatment and setting of the original house and the possibility of new development overlooking adjacent houses and gardens.
+Key factors are the City Council policy on Development in Garden Ground, Local Plan Guidance at Appendix 1 for New Development, Reres Hill Conservation Area Assessment and the Dundee Urban Design Guide. - 9.2 In terms of Local Plan Review Policy 15: Development in Garden Ground, development must comply with each of the following criteria: - a the total footprint of new buildings must not exceed one and half times the footprint of the original main house after any demolition and downtakings and should not detrimentally affect the appearance and character as now exists; - b the final proportion of ground covered by buildings, hardstandings, garages etc must not amount to more than 40% of the original house and garden, including the provision of garages, hardstanding etc for the original house and at least 60% cultivatable garden ground; - c prevailing densities in the area are respected;

+- d no new building will be permitted in front of the main elevation of the original house; extensions exceeding 20% of the volume of the original building will only be acceptable if designed in such a way as to appear independent and linked discreetly to the original house, more detailed consideration on this aspect is provided in Section 10; - e prominent frontages and elevations of architectural character on the original house will remain largely intact; and - f The need to retain existing trees and landscape features may override the above criteria. - 9.3 Particular care should be taken in respect of the proximity of existing property to the east and west of the site in respect of the Dundee Local Plan Review 2005 at Appendix 1 Design of New Housing.